MobCode100/math-wizz/README.md

-# First game in Godot
-Project files for our video on making your first game in Godot.

-Check out the videos on the [Brackeys YouTube Channel](http://youtube.com/brackeys).

-Everything is free to use, also commercially (public domain).
+# Math Wizz

+A game for kids to educate themselves of elementary math.